JadenGu0/Forex_AlgoTrading/README.md

     )
     optimization.parameter_optimization()
 ```
-Comparing to the demo code for strategy backtest,we create a instance of Grid_Search and do the iteration using the parameters groups created by product.The parameters list,sharp ration and equity will be stored in CSV file after optimization done.\
+Comparing to the demo code of strategy backtest,we create a instance of Grid_Search and do the iteration using the parameters groups created by product.The parameters list,sharp ration and equity will be stored in CSV file after optimization done.\
 You can refer to the complete code in [poly.py](https://github.com/JadenGu0/Forex_AlgoTrading/blob/master/Strategy/poly.py)
 ## Things need to be done
 1. API for drawing the heatmap of optimization reaults.